I am a firm believer that employees come to work and want to do a good job.

 This created an environment that felt small and claustrophobic.

-Being economical with office real-estate is important but there needs to be a balance.
+Being economical with office real estate is essential, but there needs to be a balance.

 4. Set Clear Expectations

-Employees need to understand what is expected of them and have the necessary tools to accomplish those tasks.
+Employees must understand what is expected of them and have the necessary tools to accomplish those tasks.

 Create written goals, a clear job description, and a daily task list to help manage employee performance.

-These simple steps can help to minimize errors in the workplace and optimizing performance.
+These simple steps can help minimize workplace errors and optimize performance.

-Creating the right environment that is comfortable and inspiring can be an important first step in reducing errors and optimizing employee performance.
+Creating the right environment that is comfortable and inspiring can be an essential first step in reducing errors and optimizing employee performance.